Canary Girls

-The Canary Girls were British women who worked in munitions manufacturing trinitrotoluene (TNT) shells during the First World War (1914–1918).
+The Canary Girls were British and Irish women who worked in munitions manufacturing trinitrotoluene (TNT) shells during the First World War (1914–1918).
 The nickname arose because exposure to TNT is toxic, and repeated exposure can turn the skin an orange-yellow colour reminiscent of the plumage of a canary.

 Historical context

 Since most working age men were joining the military to fight in the war, women were required to take on the factory jobs that were traditionally held by men.
 By the end of the war, there were almost three million women working in factories, around a third of whom were employed in the manufacture of munitions.
 Working conditions were often extremely hazardous and the women worked long hours for low pay.
 Munitions work involved mixing explosives, and filling shells and bullets.

 Munitionettes manufactured cordite and TNT, and those working with TNT were at risk of becoming "Canary Girls."
 They were exposed to toxic chemicals that caused their skin and hair to turn yellow, hence the nickname.
 As well as the yellow skin discolouration, those who worked in the munitions factories also reported headaches, nausea and skin irritations such as hives.
 As a result, factories were forced to improve ventilation and provide the workers with masks.